Nothin' on You: Cover versions and media usage

 In 2010, Jay Park recorded a solo cover of the track and posted it on YouTube.
 The effect was so strong that the original version went back to the top of iTunes.
 In the same year, American rapper XV's cover of the song was included in his mixtape 30 Minute Layover (2010).
 Dead Prez sampled the song for their 2010 mixtape with DJ Drama titled Turn Off The Radio Volume 4: Revolutionary But Gangsta Grillz.
 The recording is called "The Beauty Within", with additional vocals by Antonia Jenaé.
 The American group Boyce Avenue covered "Nothin' on You" along with Justin Timberlake and T.I.'s duet, "My Love" and "Rocketeer" by Far East Movement and Ryan Tedder; they included it in their sixth EP, Acoustic Sessions, Vol. 1, released on December 6, 2010.
 In 2011, South Korean girl group Wonder Girls covered "Nothin' on You".
 In the same year, "Weird Al" Yankovic recorded a parody of the song called "Another Tattoo", which is featured on his album Alpocalypse (2011).
 "Nothin' on You" is featured in the movie Just Go With It (2011).
-Leeteuk from the boyband Super Junior covered the song during the band's concert tour Super Show 6 in 2014, and it's recording was subsequently released in the live album Super Show 6 – Super Junior World Tour Concert Album in 2015.
+Leeteuk from the boyband Super Junior covered the song during the band's concert tour Super Show 6 in 2014, and its recording was subsequently released in the live album Super Show 6 – Super Junior World Tour Concert Album in 2015.